Search

 The fix: Always calculate: (Annual rewards earned) - (Annual fee) = Net value

-If negative, pick a different card or ensure you hit fee waiver thresholds.
+If negative, pick a different card or ensure you hit the fee waiver thresholds.

 Mistake #4: Not Understanding Reward Caps